MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep-2002/New-GraphApplication.md

 # New-GraphApplication

 ## Synopsis
-New-GraphApplication is a wrapper funnction to call AD FS Graph cmdlets on AD FS.
+New-GraphApplication is a wrapper function to call AD FS Graph cmdlets on AD FS.

 ## Syntax